ibm-cloud-docs/ContinuousDelivery/delivery_pipeline_integration.md

 1. Configure the stage.
 On the **ENVIRONMENT PROPERTIES** tab, create the CF_APP_NAME property.

-   The Sauce Labs user name and access key are available in the test job script as the SAUCE_USERNAME and SAUCE_ACCESS_KEY environment variables.
+   The Sauce Labs username and access key are available in the test job script as the SAUCE_USERNAME and SAUCE_ACCESS_KEY environment variables.
 When you write your tests, you must use these environment variables to authenticate with Sauce Labs.
    {: tip}

 1. Configure the deploy job.
 In the **Deploy Script** field, include this command: `export CF_APP_NAME="$CF_APP"`.
 That command exports the app name as an environment property.
 1. Configure the test job.

-   The **Service Instance**, **Target**, **Organization**, and **Space** fields are populated with the Sauce Labs user name, region, org, and space that you are using.
+   The **Service Instance**, **Target**, **Organization**, and **Space** fields are populated with the Sauce Labs username, region, org, and space that you are using.
    {: tip}

    a.
 For the tester type, select **Sauce Labs**.

    b.
-For the service instance, select the Sauce Labs user name that you used when you configured Sauce Labs for your toolchain.
+For the service instance, select the Sauce Labs username that you used when you configured Sauce Labs for your toolchain.

-   To see the user name and access key that you used when you configured Sauce Labs for your toolchain, click **Configure**.
+   To see the username and access key that you used when you configured Sauce Labs for your toolchain, click **Configure**.
    {: tip}

    c.
 In the **Test Execution Command** field, enter the commands that install the dependencies that are required by your tests and then run the tests.
 For example, for a Node.js app, you might enter these commands: